 What is diabetic macular edema?

-Diabetic macular edema refers to swelling (edema) in the central part of the retina (macula) that happens in some people with diabetes.
-This swelling is a serious eye complication.
+Diabetic macular edema is swelling in the central part of the eye's retina called the macula.
+This condition happens in some people who have diabetes.

-The retina is a thin layer of tissue that lines the back inner wall of your eye.
-It has millions of light-sensitive cells that allow it to function like a camera — receiving, organizing and sending information to your brain so that you can see.
-The macula is a spot near the center of your retina that lets you see objects in sharp detail.
-Swelling in this central spot can cause vision problems or blindness.
+The retina is a thin layer of tissue that lines the back inner wall of the eye.
+Containing millions of light-sensitive cells, the retina works like a camera — receiving, organizing and sending information to the brain so that you can see.
+The macula is a region near the center of the retina that allows you to see objects in sharp detail.
+Swelling, also called edema, in the macula can cause vision problems and may lead to blindness.

-- Nonproliferative diabetic retinopathy (NPDR).
+- Nonproliferative diabetic retinopathy.
 In this type of diabetic retinopathy, the weakened blood vessels in the retina form tiny bulges, called microaneurysms.
-Blood vessels may also become blocked, which deprives areas of the retina of oxygen and nourishment from the blood.
-Nonproliferative retinopathy can be mild, moderate or severe, depending on how damaged the blood vessels are, but it doesn't always require treatment.
+The blood vessels also may become blocked.
+That keeps areas of the retina from getting oxygen and nourishment.
+This type of diabetic retinopathy can be mild, moderate or severe, depending on the amount of damage to the blood vessels.
+It doesn't always require treatment.

-- Proliferative diabetic retinopathy (PDR).
-In this type of diabetic retinopathy, areas of the retina that are deprived of blood and nourishment signal the body to grow (proliferate) new blood vessels.
-However, the new blood vessels are often fragile and may bleed or detach the retina from the inside wall of the eye.
-These abnormal blood vessels can also leak blood or fluid into the center of the eye.
-Proliferative retinopathy can cause blindness if left untreated.
+- Proliferative diabetic retinopathy.
+In this type of diabetic retinopathy, when areas of the retina can't get oxygen and nourishment, new blood vessels grow.
+Typically, those new blood vessels are fragile.
+They may bleed, and they can leak fluid into the center of the eye.
+Eventually, they may cause the retina to separate from the inside wall of the eye.
+Proliferative diabetic retinopathy can cause blindness if it is not treated.

 See more In-depth

 - Vision loss and diabetes.
 American Diabetes Association. https://diabetes.org/diabetes/eye-health/vision-loss-diabetes.
 Accessed Jan.
 23, 2023.